anastasiaclark/GEP662_Spring2018/installations.md

 * `conda install pandana`
 * `conda install geoplot`

-As an alternative, you can create a new environemnt from the provided [environemnt.yml]() file and it will be created with all the required packages for this course.
+As an alternative, you can create a new environemnt from the provided [environemnt.yml](https://github.com/anastasiaclark/GEP662_Spring2018/blob/master/environment.yml) file and it will be created with all the required packages for this course.
 Just download the file and run the command `conda env create -f environment.yml`.
 Then before you start working with Spyder or Jupyter notebook, run `source activate gep662` (on Mac) or `activate gep662` (on Widnows).
+Note, you would need to include the location of the folder when c reating the environemnt.
+Like:
+`conda env create -f path/to/your/folder/environment.yml`